-Cymbalta is a prescription drug approved by the Food and Drug Administration (FDA) to treat depression, anxiety, diabetic peripheral neuropathy, fibromyalgia, and chronic musculoskeletal pain.
+Cymbalta is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat depression, anxiety, diabetic peripheral neuropathy, fibromyalgia, and chronic musculoskeletal pain.
 Cymbalta is sometimes prescribed to treat depression associated with multiple sclerosis (MS).
-Cymbalta is also known by its drug name, Duloxetine.
+Cymbalta is also known by its drug name, duloxetine.

 Cymbalta is an antidepressant of the serotonin-norepinephrine reuptake inhibitor (SNRI) class.
 Cymbalta is believed to work by changing the balance of neurotransmitters in the brain.